Jordan Casteel

 Jordan Casteel (born 1989) is an American figurative painter.
-Casteel typically paints intimate portraits of friends and family members as well as neighbors and strangers in Harlem and New York.
+She typically paints portraits of friends and family members as well as neighbors and strangers in Harlem and New York.
 Casteel lives and works in New York City.

 Early life and education

-Casteel was born in Denver, Colorado in 1989 to Lauren Young Casteel and Charles Casteel.
-Casteel has a twin brother and an older brother.
+Casteel was born in Denver, Colorado, in 1989 to Lauren Young Casteel and Charles Casteel.
+She has a twin brother and an older brother.
 She was named after Vernon E. Jordan Jr, who succeeded her grandfather Whitney Young as head of the National Urban League and was a close family friend.
-Her grandmother was Margaret Buckner Young, an educator and children’s-book author.
+Her grandmother was Margaret Buckner Young, an educator and children's-book author.

 Artists Romare Bearden, Hale Woodruff, Faith Ringgold, Charles White, and Jacob Lawrence were significant influences while growing up.

-Casteel studied at Lamar Dodd School of Art at University of Georgia in Cortona, Italy in 2010 and graduated from Agnes Scott College in Decatur, Georgia in 2011.
-Casteel later went on to receive her Master in Fine Arts in Painting and Printmaking at Yale University in 2014.
-Casteel participated in several group exhibitions while at Yale, including 13 Artists, a historic show curated by then-classmate Awol Erizku.
+Casteel studied at Lamar Dodd School of Art at University of Georgia in Cortona, Italy, in 2010 and graduated from Agnes Scott College in Decatur, Georgia, in 2011.
+She went on to receive her Master in Fine Arts in Painting and Printmaking at Yale University in 2014.
+She participated in several group exhibitions while at Yale, including 13 Artists, a historic show curated by then-classmate Awol Erizku.

-Casteel has lupus and has noted that the condition was especially difficult during her graduate studies.